 At the outbound tunnel port, the original VLAN numbers on the customer’s network are recovered.
 It is possible to have multiple levels of tunneling and tagging, but the device supports only one level in this release.

 If traffic coming from a customer network is not tagged (native VLAN frames), these packets are bridged or routed as normal packets.
 All packets entering the service-provider network through a tunnel port on an edge device are treated as untagged packets, whether they are untagged or already tagged with IEEE 802.1Q headers.
 The packets are encapsulated with the metro tag VLAN ID (set to the access VLAN of the tunnel port) when they are sent through the service-provider network on an IEEE 802.1Q trunk port.
 The priority field on the metro tag is set to the interface class of service (CoS) priority configured on the tunnel port.
 (The default is zero if none is configured.)

-On devices, because 802.1Q tunneling is configured on a per-port basis, it does not matter whether the device is a standalone device or a stack member.
-All configuration is done on the stack master.
+On switches, because 802.1Q tunneling is configured on a per-port basis, it does not matter whether the switch is a standalone device or a member switch.
+All configuration is done on the active switch.

 When configuring IEEE 802.1Q tunneling on an edge device, you must use IEEE 802.1Q trunk ports for sending packets into the service-provider network.
 However, packets going through the core of the service-provider network can be carried through IEEE 802.1Q trunks, ISL trunks, or nontrunking links.
 When IEEE 802.1Q trunks are used in these core devices, the native VLANs of the IEEE 802.1Q trunks must not match any native VLAN of the nontrunking (tunneling) port on the same device because traffic on the native VLAN would not be tagged on the IEEE 802.1Q sending trunk port.